NescienceSoftware/Nescience-Indexing-CLI/README.md

 6. Back on your API Tokens page, click "Create API Token".

-7. Ensure all account prevelages are enabled, both read and write.
+7. Ensure all account privilege are enabled, both read and write.

 8. Enter your 2-factor-authentication key and click "Create Token"